kubernetes/community/github-management/permissions.md

 really need it.

 There are certain actions that require org owner access:
-- Invite or remove members from the organization (in future, will be handled by [peribolos])
+- Invite or remove members from the organization (handled by [peribolos])
 - Access the organization audit log
 - Create new repositories
 - Transfer repositories